mshears713/VanDashboard/frontend/README.md

 npm run dev
 ```

-## Building for Production
+## Production Build
 ```bash
 npm run build
 ```
-The output will be generated in `dist/`, which should be served by the backend.
+This command generates the `dist/` folder which is consumed by the backend.

+## AGENTS.md
+Technical specifications and UI coding standards are located in [AGENTS.md](AGENTS.md).